Swizz/trdis/README.md

 merge function to apply the patch.
 Lets use the objects spread operator as merge function.

-The undo object allow you to travel to the previous state of the object.
+The undo object allow you to travel to the previous state of the object or array.

 ```js
 const past = { ...future, ...present.undo }